We have information you must know before you buy the DeVille.

 We will not spam you, and will never sell your email.
 You may unsubscribe at any time.

 The DeVille rides as supple as you would expect of a Cadillac.
 The suspension filters unwanted vibration and bumps, but doesn't let the car float around like a boat.
 Though not as firm as a BMW, the DeVille provides a well-controlled ride.
 Bumps are felt, but suppressed to comfortable levels.
-Go around a fast, sweeping turn and potholes won't upset the car's balance, a benefit of the DeVille's highly rigid chassis.
-We feel this makes the DeVille safer and more comfortable to drive in tight quarters, important in big cities when surrounded by big trucks and aggressive cab drivers.
+Go around a fast, sweeping turn and potholes won't upset the car's balance, a benefit of the DeVille's rigid chassis.
+This makes the DeVille easier to handle in tight quarters, important in big cities when surrounded by big trucks and aggressive cab drivers.